mattpe/wbma/docs/w4-ionic.md

 1. Create a new Ionic app: `ionic start <APPNAME> <TEMPLATE>`
     - choose a starter template, [list of available options](https://ionicframework.com/docs/cli/starters.html#ionic-angular)
     - go with tabs/sidemenu template if you want to have some ready made examples of pages and navigation between them
+    - choose the default answer (N) for question 'Would you like to integrate your new app with Cordova to target native iOS and Android?'
-    - note: we dont't use ionic1
+    - note: we dont't use ionic1 or ionic pro
 1. Use Ionic cli to generate pages, `ionic generate page <NAME>`
     - front/home page for media (thumbnail) list view
     - user profile/login/registration pages